LOWELL THOMAS TRAVEL JOURNALISM COMPETITION

 Faculty members of the University of North Carolina-Chapel Hill School of Journalism and Mass Communication, coordinated by Monica Hill, judged the competition.
-There were 1,191 entries.
+There were 1,209 entries.
 For questions, contact: Mary Lu Abbott, SATW Foundation administrator, 713-973-9985, or email@example.com.
-The results and comments also may be viewed online at the Foundation Web site, www.satwfoundation.org.
+The results, along with judges’ comments, also may be viewed online at the Foundation website, www.satwfoundation.org

 Category 1: Grand Award — Lowell Thomas Travel Journalist of the Year